Wildlife Encounter in New Zealand: A Quick Guide to New Zealand Wildlife

 Apart from a bat, New Zealand was completely free of land mammals before human migration to New Zealand.
 Since then, lots of species have been introduced to the country.
-In turn, they have become a threat to vegetation and the native wildlife.
+In turn, they have become a threat to vegetation and native wildlife.

-Some wildlife that are protected in other countries and considered as pests in New Zealand.
+Some wildlife that is protected in other countries and considered as pests in New Zealand.
 The Department of Conservation in New Zealand is one of the conservation efforts to eradicate these pests.
 Nevertheless, you will still see the following animals in New Zealand:

 - Argentine ants